razzer1114/MuOnline_item_upgrade_cost_calculator/Exemplary_Analysis&Calculation.md

-# Case Study: Soul Gem Consumption for +0 to +9 Equipment Enhancement in MU Online
+# Example: Soul Gem Consumption for +0 to +9 Excellent item Upgrade Soul Cost

 ## Introduction

-In *MU Online*, enhancing equipment is a critical gameplay mechanic.
-This study focuses on the enhancement process for *excellent-quality* equipment without luck and without using a talisman of luck.
+This exemplary study focuses on the enhancement process for *excellent-quality* equipment without luck and without using a talisman of luck(for 10% additional success rate).
 Specifically:

-- **Success Rate**: 50% for each enhancement attempt.
+- **Success Rate**: 50%.
-- **Failure Rate**: 50% (includes level downgrade or no change).
+- **Failure Rate**: 50%.
 - **Soul Gem Consumption**: Each enhancement attempt consumes one Soul Gem.

 The goal of this case study is to calculate the **expected number of Soul Gems** required to enhance equipment from +0 to +9.
 The results also provide insights into the probabilistic nature of the enhancement process.